-1 This translation of the Collective Employment Agreement for the Higher Professional Education Sector 2012-2013 is meant as a service to non-Dutch speaking employees of said sector.
-However, in case of a difference of interpretation, this translation cannot be used for legal purposes.
-In those cases the Dutch text of the CAO-HBO 1 februari 2012 tot 30 september 2013 is binding.
+1 This translation of the Collective Agreement for the Universities of Applied Sciences 2016-2017 is meant as a service to non-Dutch speaking employees of the universities.
+In the event a difference of interpretation should arise, this translation cannot be relied upon for legal purposes.
+In said event the Dutch text of the 'CAO-HBO 1 april 2016 tot 31 maart 2017' will be binding.